RobelAdugna/Indextts_Am-V2/knowledge.md

 - Want to improve existing dataset without re-collecting data
 - Legacy datasets created before noise removal was available

+## Hardware Auto-Optimization

+**New Feature:** Automatic hardware detection and optimization!

+- See `HARDWARE_AUTO_OPTIMIZATION.md` for complete guide
+- See `L4_OPTIMIZATIONS.md` for L4-specific details
+- Training/preprocessing now auto-tune based on your GPU/CPU
+- No manual configuration needed - just use default settings!

+**Key improvement:** Training is now 2-5× faster with zero configuration.

 ## Resources

 ### Documentation